Patrizio1301/pyspark-config/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Patrizio1301/pyspark-config/LICENSE.md) file for details.
+This project is distributed under the 3-Clause BSD license. - see the [LICENSE.md](https://github.com/Patrizio1301/pyspark-config/LICENSE.md) file for details.